zhihaodev/udacity-projects/README.md

 # Tournament Results

-Write a Python module that uses the PostgreSQL database to keep track of players and matches in a Swiss-system tournament.
+A Python module that uses the PostgreSQL database to keep track of players and matches in a Swiss-system tournament.

 ## Quick start